claire-codes/emoji-commit/README.md

 It is random after all.

+If your message already begins with an emoji in the format `:foobar:` then this won't be overwritten.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.